HaruAtari/programming-practice-for-beginners/src/com/haruatari/task31/Description.md

-# Calculating the distance between two points on teh coordinates plane
+# Calculating the distance between two points on the coordinates plane

 You should implement the `double Calculator.calculateDistance(Point point1, Point point2)` method which takes two points on the coordinates plane and return the shortest distance between them.
 You should find the formula for distance